nidup/bold-runner/README.md

 Small side scrolling shoot'em up game, inspired by Blade Runner.

-Built in compo mode, everything is hand-crafted.
+Built in compo mode, everything is hand-crafted, from code to assets.

 # Demo